RyanLuu/ArChEs/README.md

 ```
 Ongoing program synthesis project for Purdue CS560 - Reasoning About Programs Course

+## Documents

 [Initial Project Proposal](https://github.com/RyanLuu/ArChEs/blob/main/docs/ArChEs%20Proposal.pdf)

 [Partial Paper for Project](https://github.com/RyanLuu/ArChEs/blob/main/docs/CS560_Partial_Paper.pdf)

+## Description

+In this project, we leverage the [Microsoft PROSE](https://www.microsoft.com/en-us/research/project/prose-framework/) program synthesis-by-example framework to solve generic problems
+taken from the [Abstraction & Reasoning Corpus](https://github.com/fchollet/ARC), which is directly related to the [Abstraction & Reasoning Challenge hosted on kaggle](https://www.kaggle.com/c/abstraction-and-reasoning-challenge).
+The ARC contains a set of generic tasks meant to measure the ability of an agent
+to synthesize correct programs for generic, image-based tasks.